2021 Orkney Archaeology Tours Brochure

 4 HOLIDAY ITINERARY: We will do our very best to visit all the sites and attractions we have promised you in your holiday itinerary but we are not liable if exceptional circumstances outside of our control prevent this.
 Such circumstances include for example industrial action, technical problems with transport, unscheduled site closure, severe weather conditions etc.

 5 INCLUDED IN YOUR HOLIDAY: all meals, accommodation, entry fees and travel as part of the tour are included in your holiday.
-Meals consist of dinner and breakfast at your hotel, with light lunches at a suitable venue whilst on tour.
+Meals consist of breakfast and à la carte dinner at your hotel from your arrival night onwards, with soup, sandwiches, cakes, tea and coffee lunches whilst on tour.
 Bottled water is provided in the tour vehicle.
-All accommodation is en-suite and non-smoking.
+All accommodation is en-suite and non-smoking with a lift to all floors.

-6 NOT INCLUDED IN YOUR HOLIDAY: travel to and from Orkney and to your hotel on arrival and departure is NOT included in the cost of your holiday.
-Drinks except water are NOT included.
+6 NOT INCLUDED IN YOUR HOLIDAY: travel to and from Orkney and to and from your hotel on arrival and departure is not included in your holiday.
+Drinks except water are not included i.e. you are responsible for your own hotel bar bill.
+Hotel extras, such as laundry, phone calls and additional food to that detailed in clause 5 above, are not included.

 8 CHANGES: if you wish to make major changes to your holiday after you have booked e.g. changing your holiday dates, we will do our best to accommodate you provided you notify us of the change at least 90 days before your arrival date.
 Any change is subject to availability; otherwise our normal cancellation charges apply.
 We regret we do not allow changes to your holiday dates less than 90 days before arrival.
 If you are unable to take the holiday you have booked you may find another person to replace you at any time before your arrival date, provided they take the holiday exactly as booked by you; otherwise our normal cancellation charges will apply.